-Our product portfolio consists of five series of 3D printing systems and the consumables used by those systems.
-Our product series comprise the MakerBot desktop series, the Idea Series, the Design Series, the Production Series and the Dental Series.
-Collectively, this portfolio of products offers a broad range of performance options for users, depending on their desired application, as well as on the nature and size of the designs, prototypes or end-products they seek to produce.
-Our products are available at a variety of different price points and include entry-level desktop 3D printing materials for RP, and large production systems for DDM.
-We also offer a range of 3D printing materials consisting of 14 FDM cartridge-based materials, 25 PolyJet cartridge-based materials and 158 non-color digital materials, and over 1,500 color variations.
+Collectively, this portfolio of products offers a broad range of performance options for users, depending on their desired application, as well as on the nature and size of the designs, prototypes or final parts they seek to produce.
+Our products are available at a variety of different price points and include entry-level desktop 3D printers, a range of systems for RP, and large production systems for additive manufacturing.
+We also offer a range of 3D printing materials consisting of 15 FDM cartridge-based materials, 26 PolyJet cartridge-based materials, five SCP, inkjet-based materials, hundreds of thousands of digital materials, and over 1,500 color variations.
 The performance of our different systems varies in terms of capabilities, which are related to the following features:

-- print speed;
+- · print speed;

 - resolution;

 - materials;

-- resin cartridge capacity and filament spool size;
+- resin cartridge capacity / filament spool size;

-- maximum model (or tray) size; and
+- · maximum model (or tray) size; and

 - duty cycle, or the number of parts that a printer can produce over a given period of time without requiring maintenance.